4d/docs/website/translated_docs/fr/Preferences/general.md

 This option (checked by default) sets where 4D will look for the documentation page called using the Explorer or the F1 key.

 *   When it is checked, 4D first looks for the page in the local folder.
 If it is found, 4D displays the page in the current browser.
 If not, 4D will automatically look for it in the on-line documentation of the Web site.
 This makes it possible to access the documentation even when you are offline.
 *   When it is not checked, 4D looks for the desired page directly in the on-line documentation of the Web site and displays it in the current browser.
-If it is not found, 4D displays an error message in the browser.
+When not checked, 4D looks for the desired page directly in the on-line documentation Web site and displays it in the current browser.